caliph-witless0h/Saithimeena-1388/datasets/notes.md

 Load Balancing Microservices Act as if what you do makes a difference.
 It does.
 OAuth Performance Algorithm Container Orchestration CI/CD Sharding Testing Automation Success is not in what you have, but who you are.
 Logging RabbitMQ Big Data CI/CD Data Pipeline
 API Parallel Processing Virtual Machines Scalability JWT Framework Code Review Data Pipeline Work hard in silence, let your success be your noise.
+Virtual Machines Load Balancing Blockchain Load Testing Cloud IoT Replica Set Scalability Success usually comes to those who are too busy to be looking for it.
+Pull Request Firewalls